Hidden-bottom hadronic decays of $\Upsilon(10753)$ with a $\eta^{(\prime)}$ or $\omega$ emission: introduction

+Inspired by the research experiences of constructing the charmonium family \cite{Rosner:2001nm,Wang:2019mhs,Wang:2020prx}, in this work we suggest that introducing the $S$-$D$ mixing scheme can also solve the mass problem of the $\Upsilon(10753)$.
+Firstly, checking PDG data \cite{Zyla:2020zbs}, one notices that the experimental mass of $\Upsilon(10580)$ ($10579.4$ MeV) is lower than the prediction of $\Upsilon(4S)$ ($10607-10640$ MeV) \cite{Segovia:2016xqb,Wang:2018rjg,Godfrey:2015dia,Badalian:2008ik,Badalian:2009bu}.
+And, the mass of the newly reported $\Upsilon(10753)$ is higher than the predicted mass of $\Upsilon(3D)$ ($10653-10717$ MeV).
+This situation satisfies the requirement of introducing the $4S$-$3D$ mixing, by which the mass problem of the $\Upsilon(10753)$ can be solved.
+In Sec. \ref{sec2}, we will present the details of the introduced $4S$-$3D$ mixing scheme.

-Thus, how to distinguish these several explanations on $\Upsilon(10753)$ becomes a key point for now, which means studys on the decay behaviors of $\Upsilon(10753)$ under different assignments should be paid more attention.
-Focusing on the bottomonium explanation to $\Upsilon(10753)$, we notice that although there exists theoretical estimates on the corresponding open-bottom hadronic decay modes \cite{Godfrey:2015dia,Wang:2018rjg,Liang:2019geg}, the study of its hidden-bottom hadronic decays is still absent.
-This status stimulates our interest in investigating the hidden-bottom hadronic decays of $\Upsilon(10753)$.
+It is obvious that the bottomonium assignment to the $\Upsilon(10753)$ can survive.
+Thus, how to distinguish these several explanations on $\Upsilon(10753)$ becomes a key point for now, which means studies on the decay behaviors of $\Upsilon(10753)$ under different assignments should be paid more attention.
+Till now, we notice that although there exists theoretical estimate on the corresponding open-bottom hadronic decay modes \cite{Liang:2019geg}, the study of its hidden-bottom hadronic decays is still absent.
+This status stimulates our interest in investigating the hidden-bottom hadronic decays of $\Upsilon(10753)$ with the bottomonium assignment.